WeCanCodeIT/CSlides/src/fundamentals/loops-01/index.md

 ## Let's Break That Down

-- Lets construct our while loop around our existing code.
+- Let's construct our while loop around our existing code.

 - We start with the `while` keyword.
 This keyword tells the compiler we are processing a loop.